 When a computer configured to obtain an IP address automatically is unable to reach a Dynamic Host Configuration Protocol (DHCP) server, which IP address range will it most likely assign to itself?

-APIPA allows a computer to assign itself an IP address in the absence of a DHCP server.
-It is a feature of Windows operating systems and uses a designated range of addresses, from 169.254.0.1 through 169.254.255.254.
-The computer will randomly choose an IP address within this range, allowing for basic network communication within the local network.
-This is only meant as a temporary solution until a DHCP server can be reached.
-The other ranges provided are used for other purposes.
-The 192.168.x.x range is commonly used for private networks, where the IP addresses are manually assigned or assigned by a DHCP server.
-The 127.0.0.x range is reserved for loopback addresses, which are used for network software testing on the local machine.
-The 255.255.255.x subnet mask is not an IP address but is used to define the size of the network.
+Automatic Private IP Addressing (APIPA) allows a computer to assign itself an IP address in the absence of a DHCP server.
+This functionality, defined in RFC 3927 as link-local addressing, uses a designated range of addresses from 169.254.0.1 through 169.254.255.254.
+The computer randomly chooses an IP address within this range, allowing for basic communication with other devices on the same local network.
+This is intended as a temporary solution until a DHCP server can be reached.
+The 192.168.x.x range is a private IP address space defined by RFC 1918, commonly used in local networks.
+The 127.0.0.0/8 range (e.g., 127.0.0.1) is reserved for loopback addresses, which are used for network software testing on the local machine.
+The final option is a subnet mask, not an IP address range; it is used with an IP address to define the network and host portions of the address.

 Ask Bash